hassan-ali786/diabetes-prediction-webapp/README.md

-# Diabetes Prediction Web Application
+# Diabetes Prediction Web App

 An end-to-end Machine Learning web application that predicts the likelihood of diabetes using clinical health parameters.
 The system leverages supervised learning techniques and provides real-time predictions through a Flask-based web interface.